alesti/tinkering-tinkerbell/goofing-around.md

 if i bind my services to a dedicated interface, docker tries to bind 0.0.0.0:<port> in many cases).

 I was not able to bind all services to other ports in the docker-compose file, i got a k3s cluster but with only a coredns pod running.
+I goofed around in the logfiles, but i lost faith and went to another way for the next round.
-I goofed around in the logfiles, but i lost faith and went to another way.
+I came back as i solved the problem to bind the docker network to the 2nd interface, see below.

 ### prequsites for docker compose approach